websiteinspiration/bugsplat.rb/entries/2011-04-24-quadrotor-5-is-alive!.md

 date: '2011-04-24 14:48:36'
 tags: Hardware
 id: 38b56
+topic: Hardware
+description: Building up a quadrotor using an Arduino and Wii motion sensors.
 ---

 I found some time today to work on my quadrotor project some more.
 A few weeks ago I got one motor mounted and spinning, just using the RC receiver and trasmitter.
 Today, I mounted the motors and set up a little test program on the arduino to make them spin.
 Check it out: